 - What is dairy and why culture it?

 - Why homemade cultured dairy products?

 After that, Corrado moves on to the techniques—all far easier than you imagine—for making a full range of homemade cultured dairy products:

 As a society, we’re only now taking our first steps toward understanding the profound implications of digestive health: improve it, and your physical and mental well-being will follow.
 We already know we can heal ourselves by doing something as simple as making different food choices, and now this series from Monica Corrado just shows us how easy it can be.

 About the Author

 Monica Corrado, MA, CNC, CGP, is a teaching chef and holistic Certified Nutrition Consultant, and a Certified GAPS Practitioner.
 With her cooking classes, lectures, and books (not to mention these whimsical, wonderful kitchen charts), she has devoted her career to helping both children and adults reclaim their natural well-being through nourishing traditional food, especially those who suffer from ASD, AD/HD, Aspergers, allergies, and autoimmune disorders.
 As a dynamic speaker, consultant, and author, she’s passionate about illuminating the connection between food and well-being.
 Monica lives to give others the tools they need to cook nourishing, traditional food—as well as the knowledge and inspiration they need to teach others.
-To learn more about Monica, check out her website Cooking for Well-Being.
+To learn more about Monica, check out her website Simply Being Well.